-The CEDES would be the institution responsible for establishing these objectives based on the PEACC and the Climate Change Law of Sonora and by updating the emissions data that the State has.
+The SBSCC would be the institution responsible for establishing these objectives based on the PEACC of Tabasco and by updating the emissions data that the State has.
 In this way, a medium and long-term projection can be developed with the mitigation objectives for each sector and based on this, define the tax rate and its projection over time.
 Mitigation goals need to be aligned also with the national mitigation target expressed in Mexico's Nationally Determined Contributions (NDCs), or they can be even more ambitious.
 Usually, studies of this type require the establishment of sectoral portfolios of different mitigation measures and their cost through the development of marginal depletion curves.
 Similar studies were done at the national level for the National Climate Change Strategy in 2013 and for the NDCs in 2015 by SEMARNAT and INECC.